mannixp/SphereManOpt/README.md

 Please cite the following paper in any publication where you find the present codes useful:

-Paul M. Mannix, Calum S. Skene, Didier Auroux & Florence Marcotte, Discrete adjoint-based control: A robust gradient descent procedure for optimisation with PDE and norm constraints, Arxiv address.
+Paul M. Mannix, Calum S. Skene, Didier Auroux & Florence Marcotte, Discrete adjoint-based control: A robust gradient descent procedure for optimisation with PDE and norm constraints, https://arxiv.org/abs/2210.17194

 ## Acknowledgements